Haaduken/coms327/DEVELOPERS.md

-# Computer Science 327 P1 - DEVELOPERS
+# Computer Science 327 Part B - DEVELOPERS
 ## Short Summary of Each Source File
 - `dca1d.c`
   - Contains methods to interact with an array of unsigned chars